senseexcel/senseexcel/README.md

 d.
 "Sense Server - Custom authentication (via embedded Browser)"

 This technique will open a new, embedded browser window, prompt for credentials and pass them to Qlik Sense via the browser session cookie to log in.
-Use this approach when logging into a server on different domain or using a third party single sign on system such as OKTA.
+Use this approach when logging into a server on different domain or using a third-party single sign on system such as OKTA.

-5. "Url"
+5. Url

-Enter the url of your target server. https://your.qlikserver.com.
-You can copy this from a the address bar of a browser used to connect to your Qlik Sense environment.
+Enter the Url of your target server. https://your.qlikserver.com.
+This can be easily copied from the address bar of a browser connected to your Qlik Sense environment.
 Do not include /hub in this address.

 6. 3rd Party Sigle Sign On

-If using OKTA or similar, choose "Sense Server - Custom authentication (via embedded Browser)" as your "Type" and append your url as follows:  https://your.qlikserver.com/okta
+If using OKTA or similar, choose "Sense Server - Custom authentication (via embedded Browser)" as your "Type" and append your Url as follows:  https://your.qlikserver.com/okta

 7. "Session cookie header name" - Alternate Proxy Server

 Sense Excel supports defining connections that point to different virtual proxy servers in a distributed Qlik Sense environment.

-A virtual proxy name that begins with X-Qlik-Session can be used by appending the name of the virtual proxy directly to the url as follows:
+A virtual proxy name that begins with X-Qlik-Session can be used by appending the name of the virtual proxy directly to the Url as follows:

 https://your.qlikserver.com/development